The type of personal information we collect

 In accordance with applicable data protection laws, we observe reasonable procedures to prevent unauthorised access to, and the misuse of, personal data.
 We use appropriate business systems and procedures to protect and safeguard against the loss, misuse or alteration of the personal data you give us.
 We also use security procedures and technical and physical restrictions for accessing and using the personal data on our servers.
 Only authorised personnel are permitted to access personal data in the course of their work.

 We do our best to keep the information you disclose to us secure.
 However, we cannot guarantee its security.
 By using our website you accept the inherent risks of providing information online and will not hold us responsible for any breach of security.

 You have the right to review the personal information we keep about you and you can request a copy of this information.

-You may instruct us not to process your personal data for marketing purposes by email at any time.
-(In practice, you will usually either expressly agree in advance to our use of your personal data for marketing purposes, or we will provide you with an opportunity to opt-out of the use of your personal data for marketing purposes.)
+You may instruct us not to process your personal information for marketing purposes by email at any time.
+(In practice, you will usually either expressly agree in advance to our use of your personal information for marketing purposes, or we will provide you with an opportunity to opt-out of the use of your personal information for marketing purposes.)